vnc/conductor/README.md

 # Conductor

+_Counductor is not fully working yet.
+First release will be in about a week (around 2/23/11)._

 ## About

 Conductor is a simple node.js web service to create, start, stop, and terminate EC2 instances.
 Conductor also allows you to define your own actions to perform on success and/or failure of the EC2 API request.